May 12, 2010

 Welcome to Tyler Cowen’s Ethnic Dining Guide in blog format.
 The Guide includes more than 700 restaurants in the Washington, DC area.

 The Guide is also available in its original one-long-page format, and can be found via Tyler’s web page at GMU.
-The current Guide is the April 2016 edition.
+The current Guide is the June 2019 edition (127-page PDF).

 For an overview, scope note, and general advice before using the Guide, please see “General remarks.”